Providing results through comprehensive service

 Legal Services for the Agriculture Industry

-Jeffer Mangels Butler & Mitchell (JMBM) is a California law firm that provides a full range of legal services tailored to meet the special needs of the agriculture industry in California.
+Jeffer Mangels Butler & Mitchell LLP (JMBM) is a California law firm that provides a full range of legal services tailored to meet the special needs of the agriculture industry in California.
 Our clients include lenders, growers, packers, distributors, wineries and wine growers, brokers, auctioneers, investors and others involved in the industry.
 Our services include the following:

 JMBM's commercial finance expertise includes the representation of lenders and vendors in agribusiness loan and credit transactions, both secured and unsecured, assets-based lending, accounts receivable financing, inventory financing, factoring, term loan lending, letters of credit (standby and direct pay), restructures, workouts and corporate reorganizations.
 Our lawyers lecture nationally for lending organizations and bar associations in this area and have substantial and nationally recognized UCC experience.
 We have expertise involving PACA, packers, stockyards and other specialized needs of this industry.

 We are experienced with corporate law, the securities, tax and corporate aspects of operations, Sarbanes-Oxley compliance, mergers and acquisitions and private equity, as well as with addressing corporate operating issues arising from day-to-day operations.
 We are familiar with operational issues, including strategic alliances, supplier and distributor relationships, contracts with vendors and suppliers, licensing, merchandising, and trade issues, as well as with business issues such as corporate governance including board and shareholder meetings, and state and federal securities law compliance.
 We are experienced in the acquisitions and divestitures of products, divisions and businesses.